 You wouldn’t think so, but one of the biggest challenges during the film was the big water blast that happens when McMissile blows up the combat boat by releasing the explosives from his tires.

 In the pub scene where Acer and Grem are thrown into the pub (Ye Left Turn Inn) there is one scene where they disrupt a perfectly poured pint of oil and the table gets knocked out from underneath it, spilling the oil.
 That scene of the glass falling was the longest “per frame” render time of the entire movie – every frame took 112 hours to render!
 This was due to all of the reflections and other details in the scene and it probably lasted about 1 second.

 This was not stated in the comments, but there is also a car-a-fied version of Merida, Queen Elinor, and King Fergus from Brave right behind where the glass falls.

 The music that starts playing when Mater figures out that Miles Axelrod is the “bad guy” is the same spy theme that is used throughout the film when McMissile or Holley are working but for Mater, it’s played with an electrified banjo rather than a guitar to give the same theme a lighter twist and makes the theme Mater’s own.

 John states that he love, love, loves epilogues in a story and how it ties everything back together to wrap up.

-The end credits on the film are a visual montage of Mater and Lightning McQueen’s journey going back home through Europe.
-The most hilarious of the mini vingettes is the running of the “Bulldozers” through Pamplona!
+The end credits of the film are a visual montage of Mater and Lightning McQueen’s journey going back home through Europe.
+The most hilarious of the mini vignettes is the running of the “Bulldozers” through Pamplona!

 We’ll wrap up with a fun fact that you may not know – what date was Mater knighted on?
 Tuesday, July 15, 2011 – I wonder if that date has any significance?

-If you have additional tips, facts or just want to include your thoughts add comment below.
+If you have additional tips or facts, or just want to include your thoughts add a comment below.